Return to Transcripts main page

 backup their vote.
 That's pretty amazing considering the battering he's taken from the media.

-And I think - I talked to a German reporter yesterday.
-And he said, well, why didn't the president shake the - he wasn't nice to Merkel.
-And I've
+And I think -- I talked to a German reporter yesterday.
+And he said, well, why didn't the president shake the -- you know, he wasn't nice to Merkel.

-So, I think the president is getting a bum rap by the media who keep spinning certain stories to make it look like somehow he's the bad guy when
+So, you know, I think the president is getting a bum rap by the media who keep spinning certain stories to make it look like somehow he's the bad guy

-I think he's been really trying.
-I think we've seen a real improvement in his governing style, even his messaging in the past 100 days.
+when I think he's been really trying.
+I think we've seen a real improvement in his governing style, even his messaging in the past 100

 AMANPOUR: All right, Chris.
 I'm, obviously, not going to let you have that last word.
 I don't like the word elite and I don't like being told